Skip to main content

 Summary

-• Financial advisors may be working as accountants, investment advisors, tax advisors, estate planners, or insurance agents.
+• Financial advisors may work as accountants, investment advisors, tax advisors, estate planners, or insurance agents.

-• You should always understand how your advisor is trained and how that may be related to the kind of advice that you receive.
+• You should always understand how your advisor is trained and how that may affect the kind of advice you receive.

 • You should always understand how your advisor is compensated and how that may be related to the kind of advice that you receive.

-• You should diversify your sources of information and advice by using subjective advisors—friends and family—as well as objective, professional advisors.
+• You should diversify your sources of information and advice by using both subjective advisors (friends and family) and objective, professional advisors.
 Diversification, as always, reduces risk.

 Exercises